Illustration by Victoria Fernandez.

 There’s More To Belgium Than Language Politics

 Don’t let the Belgian contortions over language put you off to visiting the country!
-I had the pleasure of living in Belgium for a few months in 2014 while working for a political organization, and I can say, hand-on-heart, that from the beauty of Bruges to the beer of Brussels, and from the lush forests of the Ardennes to the German Christmas Markets of Eupen, there is much to tempt the traveler to Belgium.
+I had the pleasure of living in Belgium for a few months and I can say that from the beauty of Bruges to the beer of Brussels, and from the lush forests of the Ardennes to the German Christmas Markets of Eupen, there is much to tempt the traveler to Belgium.
 Belgium is a beautiful country with a fascinating culture that infuses the best of both the Romance and Germanic worlds, so brush up on your Dutch, French or German, and set off to discover Belgium!
-You can jump right in and start learning these languages now!